qrvey/partner-portal/docs/ui-docs/basics/profile.md

 ![2_profile](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/basics/3.2_profile/2_profile.png#thumbnail)

-Profile images are provided by gravatar.com and cannot be edited within Qrvey.
+Profile images are provided by Gravatar and cannot be edited within Qrvey.
+In order to ensure that your Gravatar image appears in your profile, make certain that the email you used to register for your Gravatar matches the email in your Qrvey profile.
+Click<a href="http://gravatar.com" target="_blank"> here</a> to create your Gravatar image.

 ## Updating Your Password
 To update your existing password, click **Change Password** to reveal additional fields.
 You will need to reenter your existing password before adding a new one.